WaveEngine/EvergineDocs/manual/basics/application/container.md

 # Application Container

-The **Application Container** is a class responsible to store objects that will be accesses from the entire application.
-The application itself does not have functionality itself, and all logic is made using registered instances into the Container.
+The **Application Container** is a class responsible for storing objects that will be accessed throughout the entire application.
+The application itself does not have inherent functionality; all logic is implemented using instances registered in the Container.

-The application Container could be accessed using the `Container` property in the Application class.
+The application Container can be accessed using the `Container` property in the Application class.

-Here you will register all [Services](../services.md) of your application, among other instances to control your project (like the [GraphicContext](../../graphics/low_level_api/graphicscontext.md) to expose the graphic API, or AssetsService to control the asset library of your application, and [ScreenContextManager](../scenes/using_scenes.md) to control the scenes that will be played in your application).
+Here you will register all [Services](../services.md) of your application, among other instances to control your project (like the [GraphicContext](../../graphics/low_level_api/graphicscontext.md) to expose the graphic API, AssetsService to control the asset library of your application, and [ScreenContextManager](../scenes/using_scenes.md) to control the scenes that will be played in your application).

 > [!TIP]
-> In general terms, in the **Container** you will register all Services and logic that will be consumed for every Scene or Component in your Application.
+> In general, in the **Container**, you will register all Services and logic that will be consumed by every Scene or Component in your Application.

 > [!NOTE]
 > There can be only one instance per Type in the Container.
-Every object registerd here is treated like a Singleton.
+Every object registered here is treated as a Singleton.

 ![Application Container](images/application_container.png)